-It’s easy to get carried away with this process and create images that look too balanced.
-You want your work to still look realistic.
+It’s easy to get carried away with this process and create images that look suspiciously balanced.
+You want your work to look authentic.

-Likewise, while you brighten the dark spots, remember to leave some shadows in the image so that it looks realistic.
-Having the dark areas too bright will make it feel sterile or washed out, which again is not a realistic look to have.
+Likewise, while you brighten the dark spots, remember to leave some shadows in the image.
+Having the dark areas too bright will make it feel washed out.
+To stay realistic, you should use the tone and detail part moderately.

 HDR, like any editing method, is a great tool to have in your arsenal.
 However, it’s a tool that should only be used in moderation and to the extent needed.

-This being said, it’s completely normal to experiment early on and allow yourself to take it farther than needed so you can test the limits!
+This being said, it’s completely normal to start experimenting early on.
+You should allow yourself to take it further than needed so you can test the limits of HDR.
 Experimentation is what will help you find your comfort zone.

-HDR is a vital tool to be familiar with when working with niches of photography like real estate or interiors.
+HDR is a vital tool to be familiar with when working with niches like real estate or interior photography.

-While there are a number of ways to incorporate this method into your editing, the simple steps we discussed above will get you familiar enough with it so you can start implementing with client shoots.
+There are several ways to incorporate this method into your editing.
+The above steps will get you familiar enough with it that you can start using HDR for client shoots.

 As always, experiment and have fun!